mvalles/data-structures/README.md

 - [`Stack<Element>`][Stack], array-based data structure implementing `push` and `pop` operations at the top with last-in,first-out, or LIFO, policy.

+The following data structures are currently being worked on but they aren't ready for inclusion in a tagged release:

+- [`SimpleLinkedList<Value>`](https://github.com/mvalles/data-structures/issues/4), implements a Simple Linked List.

 [Stack]: Documentation/Stack.md

 Swift **DataStructures** provides a standalone module for each thematic group of data structures it implements.
 For instance, if you only need a `Stack` type, you can pull in only that by importing `StackModule`.